 The BigQuery UI (User Interface) is designed to be easy to use and intuitive, making it easier for beginner users to get up and running quickly.
 The interface lets you view, query, manage easily, and store data in BigQuery tables.
 It also offers a query editor that helps you write SQL queries with syntax checking and autocomplete features.
 With the BigQuery UI, you can also explore data by visualizing it in charts and graphs or exporting it to other formats, such as CSV files.
 You can even use the BigQuery API to automate tasks like running queries, loading data into tables, and accessing tables from external sources.

 In addition, the BigQuery UI also provides features like job management, security and access control, cost monitoring, and more.
 With all these features combined, it makes BigQuery an incredibly powerful tool for data analysis that anyone can use regardless of their technical skill level.

-For advanced users who are comfortable writing code, the BigQuery interface also offers a command-line interface that allows you to issue commands directly from the console.
+For advanced users who are comfortable writing code, the BigQuery interface also offers a command-line interface that allows you to issue commands processed query data, directly from the console.
 This enables users to quickly and easily write scripts to perform tasks like data loading, query optimization, etc. These options give users more control over their BigQuery operations while offering an intuitive user experience.

 Getting Started With Google BigQuery